 3. Keep your IP address safe

-If you’re downloading torrents onto your computer with a torrent client, your identity, location, and IP address will be on display to anyone who’s connected to the torrent file.
+If you’re downloading torrents onto your computer with a torrent client, your location and IP address will be on display to anyone who’s connected to the torrent file.
 This opens you up to potential hacks, cyberattacks, and malware.

 You can make sure you remain completely anonymous while torrenting by using a VPN.
-The VPN will hide all your personal details, mask your IP address and encrypt your data, so you’ll be safe and secure.
+It will hide all your personal details, mask your IP address and encrypt your data, so you’ll be safe and secure.

 How to configure a VPN for safe torrenting